dotnet/csharpstandard/standard/types.md

 #### §Nullable-Warning-Context Nullable warnings

+When the warning flag is enabled and the annotations flag is disabled, the nullable context is *warnings*.

-When the nullable context is ***warnings***:
+When the nullable context is ***warnings***, a compiler can generate diagnostics in the following cases:

-The compiler uses static flow analysis to determine the null state of any reference variable.
-When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and

-- A warning shall be generated if a reference variable that has been determined to be *maybe null*, is dereferenced.
+- A reference variable that has been determined to be *maybe null*, is dereferenced.
-- The state of a reference expression is *maybe null* unless the compiler can determine one of two conditions:
+- A reference variable of a non-nullable type is assigned to an expression that is *maybe null*.
-  1. The variable has been definitely assigned a non-`null` value.
-  1. The variable has been checked against `null` before dereferencing it.

-Some warnings are generated when the nullable context is set to *warnings*.
-(Examples include throwing a value that may be `null`, and dereferencing a possibly null reference.)
-Other warnings are generated only if the nullable context is enabled (§Nullable-Warning-Context).
-(Examples include converting a null literal or possible null value to a non-nullable type, possible null reference assignment, and possible null reference return.)
+- The `?` is used to note a nullable reference type.

 > *Example*:
 >